 Fasting, not eating for a day, is an external sign of emptiness, of the absence of God from the depths of the soul, communal and personal.

-(1) Most commonly, the trouble is caused by enemies, or by others.
+(1) Most commonly, the trouble is caused by enemies, that is, by others.
 These are the prayers of the falsely accused righteous ones, and the prayer asks God to deliver one from the enemies.
-The appeal is to God’s indignation at the arrogance and brutality of the enemies, and to God’s compassion for a suffering servant God has previously cared for.
-Psalm 7 is a striking example, though there are more psalms of this type than any other.
+Psalm 7 is a striking example.

 (2) Less commonly, the trouble is caused by oneself.
 The speaker is the cause of his or her own trouble, which in some way or another is sin.
 It is especially sin against God, but may include sin against others.
-These are the “penitential” psalms, confessing sin and begging for forgiveness rather than the destruction of one’s enemies, though accusations against enemies are sometimes thrown in for good measure.
-The appeal here is to God’s pity: the psalmist demonstrates how intensely he or she has suffered already, and the confession of sin justifies God’s punishment that has already been endured.
-The traditional penitential psalms are 6, 32, 38, 51, 102, 130, and 143 — but the greatest of these is psalm 51.
+These are the “penitential” psalms, confessing sin and begging for forgiveness, rather than the destruction of one’s enemies, though accusations against enemies are sometimes thrown in for good measure.
+The seven traditional penitential psalms are 6, 32, 38, 51, 102, 130, and 143, but the greatest of these is psalm 51.

 The language of sin and forgiveness.
 The psalm speaks of “transgressions,” “iniquity,” and “sin” (singular) and uses verbs “to sin” and “to do evil.”
 For purposes of this psalm, these are all synonyms.
-“Against you, you alone, have I sinned…” The personal relation to God has been alienated by the sin, transgressions, and iniquity.
+“Against you, you alone, have I sinned…” (verse 4 [Hebrew verse 6; Hebrew verse numbering is always two higher than English in this psalm]).
+The personal relation to God has been alienated by the sin, transgressions, and iniquity.

 The speaker affirms that sin is a kind of power that threatens one’s whole existence.
 It extends back to conception and birth.
-“I was born guilty, / a sinner when my mother conceived me” (verse 5, NRSV; verse 7 in Hebrew.
-JPSV translates, “I was born with iniquity; with sin my mother conceived me”).
-This does not refer to sexuality as somehow sinful, of course, but to the inevitability of sinning.
-Sinning is built into the human condition.
+“I was born guilty, / a sinner when my mother conceived me” (verse 5, NRSV.
+The Tanak [NJPS] version translates, “I was born with iniquity; with sin my mother conceived me.”).
+This does not refer to sexuality as somehow sinful, of course, but to the inevitability of sinning as humans live in the real world.

 A variety of images are used for God’s forgiving sin.
-“Blot out transgressions” views sins as tracks in the sand, where the sinner has violated a boundary (trans-gressed), which tracks are to be erased.
+“Blot out transgressions” views sin as illegally crossing a boundary (transgress).
+Such action leaves tracks in the sand, and forgiveness means that these tracks are erased – removing evidence that one stepped over the line.
 “Wash me from my iniquity” is scrubbing off dirt and filth from one’s body.
-“Cleanse me from my sin” is a ritual expression, meaning to purify someone or something that has become “unclean” and thus denied access to sacred precincts.
-An extension of this last image is, “Purge me with hyssop, and I shall be clean” (verse 7 [Heb.
-9]).
+“Cleanse me from my sin” is a ritual expression, meaning to purify someone or something that has become “unclean” and thus is denied access to sacred precincts, to the divine presence.
+An extension of this last image is, “Purge me with hyssop, and I shall be clean” (verse 7).
 Hyssop was the branch of a shrub that was used as a brush to sprinkle holy water or blood in ritual settings (Leviticus 14:4 and Exodus 12:22).

 Create in me a clean heart, O God,